 For an offbeat experience, head to hipster hangout Champa Gali.
 This up-and-coming street is lined with cafes, design studios, and boutiques.
 It's in Saidulajab, an urban village close to the Qutub Minar complex and Garden of Five Senses.

 Hauz Khas urban village is a cool Delhi neighborhood about 15 minutes north of Mehrauli.
 It's one of the city's best food and beverage destinations.
 Plus, there are yet more ancient ruins and a deer park that's fun for kids.

 Alternatively, if you're feeling hungry you can fine dine at a restaurant overlooking the Qutub Minar complex.
 Options include international Indian cuisine at ROOH (newly opened in April 2019), European cuisine at QLA, and global cuisine (prepared using mostly organic ingredients) and whiskey at Dramz.

 Finally, those who are interested in Indian handicrafts must visit Dastkar Nature Bazaar, about 10 minutes south of Mehrauli in Chattarpur.
 It's one of the top places to buy handicrafts in India because the products aren't the usual run-of-the-mill items.
-There are new themes and artisans every month (see calendar of events), in addition to permanent stalls.
+There are new themes and artisans every month, in addition to permanent stalls.
 Do note that it's closed on Wednesdays.